 \section{Introduction}

-Spatial econometrics is one of the most active areas in econometrics, and it focuses on incorporating spatial cross-sectional dependence in various econometric modeling.
-The spatial autoregressive (SAR) model, proposed by \citet{cliff1973spatial}, is one of the most popular and well-known models in spatial econometrics (see, e.g., \citealp{anselin1988spatial} and \citealp{lesage2009introduction}).
-Due to the SAR model's clear structure and meaningful interpretation on the spatial cross-sectional dependence, it has received a lot of attention in the literature and has been widely used in real applications.
+Spatial econometrics focuses on modeling spatial cross-sectional dependence, with the spatial autoregressive (SAR) model, introduced by \citet{cliff1973spatial}, being one of the most popular and widely used in the field (see, e.g., \citealp{anselin1988spatial} and \citealp{lesage2009introduction}).
+Its clear structure and meaningful interpretation have made it a key tool in both research and real-world applications.